COBAPteam/COBAP/README.md

 # COVID Border Accountability Project (COBAP)

+The COBAP team is on vacation.
+We will return and post the most updated version of our dataset the first week of September.

 Last update: 07-25-2021 1,400 Policies, 246 Territories

 This is the data repository for the [COBAP project](https://www.covidborderaccountability.org/).